-There has been increasing awareness of child sexual abuse and its impact on victims and survivors in recent years.
-Knowledge and understanding have improved, but there is still too much that remains unknown about the sexual abuse of children and young people in England and Wales.
+The CSA Centre has a long-term strand of work to improve understanding of the scale and nature of child sexual abuse.
+There has been increasing awareness of CSA and its impact on victims and survivors in recent years, but there is still too much that remains unknown about the sexual abuse of children and young people in England and Wales.

 What do we currently know and not know?

 The first steps in this strand of the CSA Centre's work have been an analysis of what we currently do and do not know from existing prevalence studies and data from statutory services, and an exploration of the different methodologies used in studies of child sexual abuse around the world.

 Measuring the scale and changing nature of child sexual abuse and child sexual exploitation